-This summer, we are running a special version of our online course, Leading Yourself.
-Nick will be hosting Zoom meetings every other week where leaders can go into more depth on the modules they have just studied, and talk to each other about the leadership challenges they are facing.
+We run a drip-fed version of our online course, Leading Yourself.
+Nick, founder and MD, hosts Zoom meetings every other week when it runs, where leaders can go into more depth on the modules they have just studied.
+They can also talk to each other about the leadership challenges they are facing.
 You can find out more here.

 How to inspire the best team behaviour

 The way you lead your team and how others view you as a leader will be determined by your leadership characteristics.
 By understanding what drives you as a leader, you can begin to better understand what motivates your team.
 In fact, we can use a model from the digital community which was created by BJ Fogg, a Behaviour Scientist and founder of the Behaviour Design Lab (formerly the Persuasive Technology Lab – Captology) – at Stanford University in California.

 Fogg's Behaviour Model is a great way to break down the factors that inspire and activate people to do what they do.

 Put simply, Fogg states that Behaviour occurs only when the three elements converge at a moment in time:

 - Motivation: your team is sufficiently motivated to engage in the behaviour.